Safari To Go app good for

 The first few days the app worked well enough.
 It was slow, too slow, but I was more than happy to accept that for offline reading.
 At some point it simply stopped working.
 When Im not connected to a wifi network, it tells me to connect to one in order to use the app.
 The whole point of the app for me is to be able to read Safari books when I dont have a wifi network in reach.
 I cant say whether this bug is restricted to my device or more wide spread, but given the bugs from the first version and now I can recommend this app only for beta testing and not for widespread use.

 This evidence of weak coding and designing capabilitirs is completely useless.
 The userinterface is more worse than the experience within the mobile browser (if it works without errors), the reading experience is bad and the worst of all: If you are on the road, you cannot use this app at all, because WIFI is required - and this really makes this app to crap.
+Dont waste memory for this, use your browser and youll be much more happy.

+Heres a wild idea: give the guys who write your apps a subscription to SBO!
 Your actual product (access to a significant part of current technical literature for a monthly fee) is fantastic and world-changing - yet your apps are surprisingly buggy (random crashes, slow, amateurish text-layout, have to reinstall frequently, ...).
 Fix that guys, SBO is worth it!